Dec 04, 2024

 7.2.0 Promotion Criteria for Regular (probationary and tenured) Faculty

 The following criteria will be considered in reviewing nominations for promotion to the designated rank for full-time probationary and tenured faculty.
-The procedures for the implementation of these policies can be found in Simpson College Faculty Handbook Part III: Personnel Procedures, Section 6.
+The procedures for the implementation of these policies can be found in the Simpson College Faculty Handbook Part III: Personnel Procedures , Section 6.

 7.2.1 To Assistant Professor